rhine3/audiomoth-guide/guide.md

 ## Quick start

-*AudioMoths are very easy to set up out of the box.
-The steps in general are described in the [AudioMoth guide](https://docs.wixstatic.com/ugd/d97703_9ac305905bdd4cdfab6aee99767a56e6.pdf).
-Our procedure is as follows.*
+AudioMoths are very easy to set up out of the box.
+A good general introduction to the AudioMoth is available in the [AudioMoth guide](https://docs.wixstatic.com/ugd/d97703_9ac305905bdd4cdfab6aee99767a56e6.pdf) by Open Acoustic Devices.
+Our procedure is as follows.

 * Purchase necessary supplies, including batteries and SD cards
 * [Download](https://www.openacousticdevices.info/config) the timesetter/programming app